jweigend/concepts-of-programming-languages/docs/exercises/Exercise2.md

-# Exercise 2 - Basics and OOP
+# Exercise 2 - Basics

 If you are not get finished during the lecture hours, please finish it as homework.